Opticos/gwsl/tutorials/manual.md

 3. The logs are stored in ```dashboard.log``` and ```service.log```.

-4. Include these logs in support emails or share them in the (Discord help server)[https://discord.gg/VkvNgkH].
+4. Include these logs in support emails or share them in the [Discord help server](https://discord.gg/VkvNgkH).
 Make sure no personal information is contained in them before sharing.